junxit/us-congress-bills-116/metadata.md

 - 2019-07-24 — Placed on the Union Calendar, Calendar No. 141.
 - 2019-07-24 — Reported by the Committee on Judiciary.
 H. Rept.
 116-182.
 - 2019-07-24 — Reported by the Committee on Judiciary.
 H. Rept.
 116-182.
+- 2019-07-25 — Considered under suspension of the rules. (consideration: CR H7438-7439)
+- 2019-07-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2336.
+- 2019-07-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-07-25 — Mr. Cicilline moved to suspend the rules and pass the bill, as amended.
+- 2019-07-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7438)
+- 2019-07-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7438)